 Their diet is not rich in fruits and vegetables and their daily intake of salt is too high.
 These factors can also lead to high blood pressure in younger individuals.

-Medical Reports have shown that these myths about high blood pressure is not the same for certain tribes in the Amazon who are isolated from modern civilization, and the rural populations in Latin and South America, China and Africa that high blood pressure is not inevitable with aging.
+Medical Reports have shown that these myths about high blood pressure is not the same for certain tribes in the Amazon who are isolated from modern civilization.

 But it is important to note that the one change that occurs with age that may lead to an aging relative increase in blood pressure is a gradual loss of kidney function.
+So to prevent high blood pressure adopt a healthy lifestyle at a young age and stick to it.

 Restricting Your Life Because You Have High Blood Pressure